 - Eat a small breakfast.
 Ferriss likes to have a small breakfast that is high in fiber and protein.

 - Exercise for 20-90 minutes.
 Ferriss also makes time for exercise every morning.
-He sees it as an important way to start the day and get his blood flowing.
-He usually goes for a run, but will also do other activities like yoga or lifting weights.
+He sees it as an important way to start the day and gets his blood flowing.
+He occasionally goes for a run, but will also do other activities like yoga or lifting weights.

 After his morning routine, Ferriss is ready to start his day.

 Again, there's rarely a day where Ferriss' day is the exact same.